 Dr. Jean-Thomas Arrighi de Casanova

-Jean-Thomas Arrighi, PhD, is a visiting fellow within the Global Citizenship Law research group.
+Jean-Thomas Arrighi, PhD, was a visiting fellow within the Global Citizenship Law research group.
 His current research deals with citizenship trends and determinants in a broad comparative perspective.
 Jean-Thomas is a research associate at the Robert Schuman Centre for Advanced Studies of the European University Institute (EUI), as well as an adjunct lecturer in politics at the Universities of Neuchâtel and Lucerne in Switzerland.

 He holds a PhD and an MRes in Social and Political Sciences from the EUI (2012).
 Between 2012 and 2015, he was the coordinator of the EUDO-CITIZENSHIP Observatory (now GLOBALCIT), also based at the EUI.
 His research interests include territorial politics, comparative politics, nationalism, migration and citizenship.